rdkcentral/aamp/AAMP-UVE-API.md

 ### setVideoBitrate( bitrate )
 - Supported UVE version 0.7 and above.
 - Note : This will disable ABR functionality and lock the player to a single profile for the bitrate passed.
 To enable the ABR, call the API with 0.
+- Returns true if setVideoBitrate has been performed.

 |Name|Type|Description|
 |----|----|-----------|